EXCLUSIVE-AB InBev, KKR in advanced talks on $4.5 bln Oriental Brewery deal -sources

 OB, as the brewer is known, reported EBITDA of around $400 million in its last financial statement, posted at the end of 2012.
 The brewer cut costs, increased cash flows and gained market share under KKR's ownership to become South Korea's biggest brewer.

-A successful deal would represent the biggest-ever Asian exit for KKR and Affinity.
+A successful deal will mark one of the Asia's biggest private equity transactions in recent times, and would also represent the biggest-ever Asian exit for KKR and Affinity.

+The potential deal comes amid upbeat prospects for beer consumption in Asia, with the region's $258 billion market growing twice as fast as the rest of the world.

-Rapid growth in Asia's beer market has drawn global brewers to the region.
-Carlsberg, Heineken NV and SABMiller Plc have all struck deals in Asia over the past five years to offset sluggish sales in mature markets.
+That has attracted global brewers to the region, with Carlsberg, Heineken NV and SABMiller Plc all striking deals in Asia over the past five years as they show strong appetite for the region to offset sluggish sales in mature markets.

 As a result, beer-related M&A in Asia has commanded rich premiums, with global companies paying up to buy companies to either get a foothold in fast growing markets or to protect their turf from home grown competitors.